pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 note: Map support is disabled by default, this is because map tile loading is memory intensive and may cause crashes on some devices.
 You must set `Tile Cache Size` if using maps to avoid crashes.

 Best Guess for map settings:
+Note the screen size is effected by [Center User Offset Y](#center-user-offset-y) if the user is moved away from teh center, we need to emulate a larger virtual screen so that the tiles can be cached for any upcomming rotations.
+This is only an issue if using a rotating [render mode](#render-mode).
+screen size = (abs((<Center User Offset Y> * <pyhsical screen size>) - <half pyhsical screen size>) + <half pyhsical screen size>) * 2
+ie. Twice the largest dimension from the screen edge to the users center position.

 Tile Cache Size if using zoom at pace: `2*<Tile Cache Size without zoom at pace>`
 Tile Cache Size if NOT using zoom at pace: `((2 * ceil(<screen size>/<tile size>)) + 2 * <tile cache padding>)^2`
 Tile Cache Size if using Restrict Scale To Tile Layers: `((ceil(<screen size>/<tile size>)) + 2 * <tile cache padding>)^2`